Revealing the new Great Western Wine and Heritage Cycling Trail

 The store was run by Emmanuel Salinger and his family for many years from 1862 until the late 1920s.
 The wooden store and wine shop remained until 1899 when Emmanuel had the brick store and residence built, as it stands today.
 The wooden store was moved to the back.
 Mr Charles Bullock later added two wooden rooms as storerooms.
 Miss Carmen Puls ran the store for 18 years followed by Mr and Mrs McManus.
 The cool room was bought from Sid Brehaut when he closed his butcher shop.
 Various other people ran the property as a café until Meryl Bowers bought the rundown property, renovated the buildings and opened it as The Hermitage craft shop in 1983.
 It was sold in 2008 and has since operated as a local favourite restaurant under the original name.

-• The Chinese gold mining area
+- The Chinese gold mining area

 Victoria’s Wattle Gully Gold Mine is the oldest preserved working Gold Mine in Australia.
 The original diggings along the Wattle Gully Road were taken over by Chinese miners after the Europeans left for newer finds.
 In April 1891 there was a rush behind Headdeys Vineyard and as a result many Chinese settled there.
 This was a continuation of the original Wattle Gully Road diggings.
 In 1874 The Hard Hills at Armstrong, some 74 acres, was worked over and left so it became a small settlement of 12–25 Chinese miners.
 They built mud and stone huts, and races to bring water to their workings.
 Eventually when the gold petered out they turned to market gardening.

-One of 23 hotels that once occupied Great Western, The Great Western Hotel stands today on the same site where a store and Post Office called ‘Five Flag General Store’ was built by John Hatch around 1860.
+One of 23 hotels that once occupied Great Western, the Great Western Hotel stands today on the same site where a store and Post Office called ‘Five Flag General Store’ was built by John Hatch around 1860.
 Today, that site is situated right in the heart of the town.
 The Great Western Hotel has a long history with locals and visitors to the region since it was first licensed in the 1860s, and it’s a great place to stop for a drink or lunch.
 It has the largest Grampians regional wine list – all available by the glass and the bottle.
 Open seven days a week.